myprofit/myprofit.github.io/README.md

     - You can have more of the same div box-s if you like
     - And make it easy to use
     - Use KEY of numbers or words or cookies to save your div box-s settings

+# Iam open for suggestions
+Write your proposal in comments
+1. For what to add or remove
+2. What and how to change